ShubhamYadav12/aws-cloud-practitioner-hands-on/README.md

 - **12-certificates-badges/** - Completion certificates and achievement badges

 ## How to Navigate This Repository
 Each numbered folder represents a hands-on lab or concept completed during the AWS Cloud Quest program.
 Folders contain screenshots captured directly from the AWS Management Console to demonstrate practical implementation.

+The goal of this repository is to demonstrate practical cloud fundamentals and console-based implementation of AWS services relevant to entry-level cloud and internship roles.

 ## Completion Details
 - **Course**: AWS Cloud Quest: Cloud Practitioner